stephaneerard/Symfony-Git-Helper/README.rst

 * symfony: {url: } will be the "origin" remote repository.

-I can add named repositories too, like "upstream" (see Git conventions of use; same for "origin").
+I can add remotes too, like "upstream" (see Git conventions of use; same for "origin").
-This is usefull for original repositories of forked ones (like mines) or to declare co-workers repositories.
+The remotes will be automatically added to the submdule/clone repository

 * "target" is the actual directory target to use in any project where you'll clone the repository.
 Basically, I want imagine repository to be cloned, each time, in the very same src/vendor/imagine folder.